redVPS/jenkins-multibranch-pipeline/README.md

-A quick Jenkins guide for setting up declarative CI/CD pipeline with docker and nodejs.
+A quick Jenkins project for setting up a declarative multibranch CI/CD pipeline.